Springfield (The Simpsons): Topography

-Springfield's fictional geography is shown to be comically varied, and includes forests, meadows, mountain ranges, a desert, a glacier, beaches, badlands, canyons, swamps, a harbor, waterholes, and waterways.
-Major named geographical features includes the Springfield Gorge, Springfield National Forest, the volcanic Mt.
-Springfield, the West Springfield Desert ("three times the size of Texas!"), the Springfield Badlands (also known as the Alkali Flats), the gigantic Murderhorn Mountain, Springfield Glacier, Mt.
+Springfield's fictional geography is shown to be comically varied and includes forests, meadows, mountain ranges, a desert, a glacier, beaches, badlands, canyons, swamps, a harbor, waterholes, and waterways.
+Major named geographical features include the Springfield Gorge, Springfield National Forest, the volcanic Mt.
+Springfield, the West Springfield Desert, which is claimed to be "three times the size of Texas", the Springfield Badlands, the gigantic Murderhorn Mountain, Springfield Glacier, Mt.
 Useful National Park, Springfield Mesa, Springfield Monument Park, and Springfield National Park.

 The town's climate is usually depicted as dry and sunny, with a bright blue sky.
 However, in various episodes, it has been subject to many natural disasters, including heatwaves, blizzards, avalanches, earthquakes, acid rain, floods, hurricanes, lightning strikes, tornadoes, and volcanic eruptions.